Sagopa Kajmer: Awards and nominations

+In 2002, Sagopa won the best DJ award of 2001.
+In the following year he won the Best DJ award again, however he refused to attend the awards night.
+The organisation claimed Sagopa criticised such organisations, however it might be due to Sagopa's friendship with Fuat Ergin, who was hostile to Barikat, the rap group that organised the organisation of that year.

+On 20 April 2005, during the last day of the famous Karabiber Tour in Sakarya, Sagopa won several awards that day; 'Best Male Rap/Hip-Hop Artist of 2004', 'Best DJ of 2004', 'Best Album of 2004' and 'Best Song of 2004', his then girlfriend Kolera also won the 'Best Female Rap/Hip-Hop Artist of 2004'.

-In 2005, at Kral TV Video Music Awards, the music video for his song "Vasiyet" was awarded for the best music video.
+On 11 May 2006, at Kral TV Video Music Awards, the music video for his song "Vasiyet" was awarded for the best music video.
 He was also nominated as the Best Turkish Act at the 2008 MTV Europe Music Awards.
 His mutual album with Kolera Bendeki Sen, was nominated as the best album at TRT Music Awards with the votes of people.

 Reception

 Fuat Ergin has said about Sagopa Kajmer: "He's not a rapper.
 I'm a rapper, Ceza is a rapper but he is not ...
 He's a branch of Arabesque."
 Erol Köse described Sagopa Kajmer as a "hidden star".
 Akşam's columnist Çağla Gürsoy said about him: "Sagopa's name appeared as one of the rap geniuses in Turkey from the beginning.
 I like both his style and his music."
 For the list of "50 People That Make You Happy", Esquire magazine described Sagopa Kajmer as a person who "brought a new breath to the rap music culture in Turkey."